What Exactly Is COPD?

-Technically, a COPD flare-up is a sudden worsening of your COPD symptoms that result in additional treatment.
-COPD flare-ups are also known as exacerbations.
-If your COPD symptoms have gotten so bad you’ve had to get extra medical attention—such as being prescribed steroids or antibiotics—you’ve probably experienced a moderate COPD flare-up.
-If you’ve had to seek emergency care or have been hospitalized because of your COPD, you’ve probably experienced a severe COPD flare-up.
+Technically, a COPD flare-up—also known as an exacerbation—is a sudden worsening of your COPD symptoms that results in additional treatment.
+If your COPD symptoms have gotten so bad you’ve had to get extra medical attention—such as being prescribed steroids or antibiotics—you may have experienced a moderate COPD flare-up.
+If you’ve had to seek emergency care or have been hospitalized because of your COPD, you may have experienced a severe COPD flare-up.
 This is important to know because COPD flare-ups may cause permanent lung damage, but knowing the signs and symptoms could allow you to identify them—and then help prevent them.

 Some of the signs of a moderate or severe COPD flare-up are:

 Having respiratory infections frequently